mineichen/sitestats/README.md

 - [x] Count links with 2xx http status code
 - [x] List links with errors
 - [ ] Settings from cli arguments (Currently crawling is limited to max.
 5000 pages/domain)
-- [ ] Automatically follow redirects when crawling
+- [ ] Automatically follow redirects when crawling (actix claims that it can do it, but it actually doesn't: https://github.com/actix/actix-web/issues/1571)
 - [ ] Cache requests

 ## Usage